Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Introduction

 Supply chain finance (SCF), particularly the third-party logistics (3PL)-led model, has emerged as a promising solution.
 In this model, 3PL providers collaborate with financial institutions to manage both logistics and financing, offering inventory-backed loans by leveraging real-time in-transit goods as collateral \citep{chen2011joint,ji2023financial}.
 A salient example is UPS Capital, which combines logistics infrastructure with financial services \citep{huang2019impact}.

 Despite the promise of 3PL-led SCF, the practice of CBEC-oriented supply chain finance remains in its early stage, with fragmented adoption and limited standardization across markets.
-Industry developments reflect this nascent state: for instance, in 2024 the Hong Kong Export Credit Insurance Corporation just launched the market-first trade credit insurance programs specifically tailored to Hong Kong-based CBEC loans \citep{Chiu2024}.
-This paper focuses on a specific 3PL-led CBEC-SCF mode where SMEs must pre-stock inventory in overseas warehouses to meet consumer expectations for rapid delivery, resulting in substantial working capital pressures.
+Industry developments reflect this nascent state: for instance, in 2024, the Hong Kong Export Credit Insurance Corporation just launched the market-first trade credit insurance programs specifically tailored to Hong Kong-based CBEC loans \citep{Chiu2024}.
+This paper focuses on a specific 3PL-led CBEC-SCF model where small- and medium-sized sellers must pre-stock inventory in overseas warehouses to meet consumer expectations for rapid delivery, resulting in substantial working capital pressure.

-In this 3PL-led CBEC-SCF mode, SMEs consign goods to 3PL-managed overseas warehouses, which serve as collateral for financial institutions.
+In this 3PL-led CBEC-SCF model, small- and medium-sized sellers consign goods to 3PL-managed overseas warehouses, which serve as collateral for financial institutions (FI).
 Lenders then assess credit risk based on the real-time value of in-transit inventory and predictive analytics of sales performance.
 The loan amount is adaptively adjusted: if sales forecasts indicate high volatility or low market demand, lenders may set loan-to-value ratios as low as 20\% or reject financing entirely, while favorable forecasts may lead to higher loan amounts.
 This loan is secured against the products, which are managed within the 3PL's coordinated logistics network.
-As the products eventually delivered, sales transactions on e-commerce platforms generate real-time cash flows.
-The revenue generated from these sales is then allocated primarily to repay the loan extended by the 3PL (with any surplus then remitted to the SME).
-This mode is akin to the CBEC-SCF modes proposed by \cite{shi4450732evaluating} and \cite{ji2023financial}, with the added innovation of lenders utilizing predictive sales analytics for credit risk control.
+As the products are eventually delivered, sales transactions on e-commerce platforms generate real-time cash flows.
+The revenue generated from these sales is then allocated primarily to repay the loan (with any surplus then remitted to the seller).
+This model is akin to the CBEC-SCF models proposed by \cite{shi4450732evaluating} and \cite{ji2023financial}, with the added innovation of lenders utilizing predictive sales analytics for credit risk control.